VRBO, Airbnb asked to stop Aspen rentals

 Pitkin County had reported 30 positive cases to the state health department through Monday, according to the Colorado Department of Health and Environment update Tuesday.

 The state also reported the largest single-day increase in deaths in Colorado from Monday to Tuesday, when that number rose from 51 to 70, according to the CDPHE website.
-The state also said more than 2,900 people have so far tested positive in the state, with more than 500 hospitalized, The Colorado Sun reported.
+The state also said more than 2,900 people have tested positive in the state so far, with more than 500 hospitalized, The Colorado Sun reported.

 El Paso and Weld counties have reported the most deaths in the state, with 13 and 12, respectively, followed by Denver with seven.
 Pitkin County has reported two COVID-19-related deaths, while Eagle County has reported four and Garfield County one, according to state statistics.